 How to Form an LLC – Articles of Organization

-In many states, an LLC is formed by filing “articles of organization” with the state, with necessary forms generally available online.
-You may be comfortable completing and filing the forms yourself, but if you have any questions about completing or filing them, be sure to consult an attorney licensed in your jurisdiction.
+In many states, you form an LLC by filing “articles of organization” with the state.
+Necessary forms are generally available online.
+You may be comfortable completing and filing the forms yourself.
+If you have any questions about completing or filing them, be sure to consult an attorney licensed in your jurisdiction.
 Read more about Articles of Organization and view sample forms.